 Why We Love International No Diet Day

-1. Dieting Doesn’t Always Work
+A. Dieting Doesn't Always Work

 Diets don't always help us achieve the desired result—sustained weight loss.
 Nutritionists say that on average, people who complete weight loss programs lose 10% of their body weight, only to gain two-thirds of it back within a year, and almost all of it back within five years.

-2. Our Bodies Know What We Need More Than Any Diet Plan Does
+B. Our Bodies Know What We Need More Than Any Diet Plan Does

 In a world that dictates a one-size-fits-all ideal for how our bodies should look, we often lose sight of what our bodies actually need.
 By stepping away from diets for a day, we can allow our bodies to take the wheel and listen closely to what they tell us.
-Our bodies were made to sustain us—they know best.
+Our bodies were made to sustain us — they know best.

-3. Diets Can Be Distracting
+C. Diets Can Be Distracting

 Mary Evans Young—the founder of International Diet Day—says she was inspired to establish the holiday after overhearing some coworkers debate over whether or not to eat a cookie at the office.
 She approached them and famously said, "What do you think would happen if you spent as much time and energy on your careers as you do on diets?"